 THE LANCET ONCOLOGY: Press Release

-Weight-loss surgery (bariatric surgery) could be associated with reduced cancer risk in obese women, but not in obese men, according to an article published online first and in the July edition of The Lancet Oncology.
+Weight-loss surgery (also know as bariatric, or obesity surgery) could be associated with reduced cancer risk in obese women, but not in obese men, according to an article published online first and in the July edition of The Lancet Oncology.

 Obesity and a high body mass index (BMI) are associated with an increased risk of developing many different types of cancer.
 Indeed, in the US it is estimated that being overweight or obese is responsible for 14% of cancer deaths in men and 20% in women—making this factor the most preventable cause of cancer besides smoking.